 Emphasis is placed upon demonstrating that the software meets requirements, and the verification of this fact.
 This is why, during the verification process, testing must be based upon the requirements.
 The safety analysis is carried out as part of the application lifecycle.

-Intland’s Avionics DO-178C Template supports compliance with DO-178B/C by defining and enforcing the use of set processes across the product development lifecycle.
+Intland’s Avionics DO-178C & DO-254 Template supports compliance with DO-178B/C by defining and enforcing the use of set processes across the product development lifecycle.
 Requirements-based development, independent verification, gapless end-to-end traceability, as well as a strong emphasis on change and software configuration management enable teams to implement repeatable processes and provide accurate audit trails.

 As the hardware counterpart of DO-178C, DO-254 addresses considerations of hardware design assurance in airborne electronic hardware products.
 It aims to ensure the safe and dependable operation of such complex electronic hardware devices, and thus, that of aircrafts.